 If you’re visiting with children, they’ll love hunting for the magic fairy doors or the model squirrels high up in the trees.
-You might also want to visit the Wareham Bears which live next to the gift shop.

 A few weeks ago, my family and I decided to travel down from Dorchester and walk the Rodwell Trail in Weymouth.

 Forming part of the Wild About Weymouth & Portland Legacy Trail, the Rodwell Trail is an old railway line that is now a popular walking and cycle route taking you past old station platforms with lovely views out across Portland Harbour.